 We are the children of Mother Earth, a Nation independent within the four sacred mountains.
 Each of us is anchored by kinship, traditional teachings and the natural laws.

-We, the staff of the Navajo Nation Environmental Protection Agency, understand and embrace the task of protecting our Dine' land, water and air within our sacred mountains, to ensure that all living beings live in balance, harmony and Hozhoogo nasha – I am happy as I walk, or I am happy as I am…change it to: I walk in beauty'.
+We, the staff of the Navajo Nation Environmental Protection Agency, understand and embrace the task of protecting our Dine' land, water and air within our sacred mountains, to ensure that all living beings live in balance, harmony and Hozhoogo nasha – I walk in beauty.

 The Navajo Nation Environmental Protection Agency is committed to protecting Mother Earth and Father Sky and all living beings through environmental laws and regulations by honoring traditional dine' teachings and culture.